 Dr. Stuart Murdoch is the Postgraduate Education Program Director and an Associate Professor at the Department of Family and Community Medicine (DFCM), University of Toronto.

-Dr. Murdoch is an experienced family physician, teacher and educational leader, and has been a key individual in the development and implementation of the Barrie residency program at the Royal Victoria Regional Health Centre (RVH).
-He has served in dual leadership roles as Chief, Department of Family Medicine, and the Family Medicine Residency Program Site Director for nine years.
+Dr. Murdoch is an experienced family physician, teacher and educational leader.
+He has played a pivotal role in the development and implementation of the Barrie residency program at the Royal Victoria Regional Health Centre (RVH), where he has served as the Chief of the Department of Family Medicine and the Family Medicine Residency Program Site Director for nine years.
 As a physician, he is committed to teaching while providing comprehensive family medicine including inpatient and palliative care.

-In 2020, Dr. Murdoch was awarded the 2019 Resident Doctors of Canada (RDoC) Mikhael Award for Medical Education, Staff Category, and had the honour of being the first family medicine physician recipient of this award.
-Given annually to an individual who has improved undergraduate and postgraduate medical education in Canada, Dr. Murdoch was recognized for his significant contributions: particularly, his efforts in bringing residency training to the Royal Victoria Regional Health Centre in Barrie, Ontario, and his work as Director of the DFCM Postgraduate Education Program.
+Dr. Murdoch has earned numerous accolades, notably the 2019 Resident Doctors of Canada Mikhael Award for Medical Education (Staff Category), making him the first family physician to receive this prestigious honour.
+Awarded for contributions to improving undergraduate and postgraduate medical education in Canada, Dr. Murdoch was recognized for substantial contributions, particularly his work in bringing residency training to RVH and his role as the Postgraduate Education Program Director at DFCM.